emmet0r/gracehacks/1-ode.md

 GraceHacks, where innovation's seeds are sown,
 A garden of progress, where kindness is known.

-So, come one, come all, to this digital frontier,
+So, come one, come alllll, to this digital frontier,
 Where GraceHacks beckons, dispelling any fear.
-Empower, create, let collaboration reign,
+Empower, createbxq, let collaboration reign,
 In the world of technology, where dreams sustain.